grafana/loki/docs/architecture.md

 * DynamoDB supports range and hash keys natively.
-Index entries are thus modelled directly as DynamoDB entries, with the hash key as the distribution key and the range as the range key.
+Index entries are thus modelled directly as DynamoDB entries, with the hash key as the distribution key and the range as the DynamoDB range key.
 * For Bigtable and Cassandra, index entries are modelled as individual column values.
 The hash key becomes the row key and the range key becomes the column key.